skij487/Rapidly-exploring-Random-Tree/README.md

 Enter maximum number of steps and the stepsize.

-Click two points on the image and press enter.
+Click two points on the image for finding path and press enter.